pni-lab/connattractor/docs/01-paper.md

 dynamics.
 To simulate the alterations in brain dynamics during pain stimulation, we acquired a meta-analytic pain activation map {cite:p}`zunhammer2021meta` (n=603) and incorporated it as additional signal, along with Gaussian noise, during the stochastic relaxation procedure.
-While incorporating such a signal naturally induces a minor linear shift on the CHNN projection for each state generated during the stochastic relaxation procedure, this alone could not explain the observed nonlinear dynamics in the real data (Supplementary material **X**).
-After conducting a coarse-grained optimization across five different signal-to-noise (SNR) values (logarithmically spaced between 0.001 and 0.1), we found that by adding a minimal amount of signal (SNR = 0.01), the CHNN model achieved a remarkably precise reconstruction of the observed non-linear disparities in brain dynamics between the pain and rest conditions, including the characteristic pain-related "ghost attractor".
+While incorporating such a signal naturally induces a minor linear shift on the FCHN projection for each state generated during the stochastic relaxation procedure, this alone could not explain the observed nonlinear dynamics in the real data (Supplementary material **X**).
+After conducting a coarse-grained optimization across five different signal-to-noise (SNR) values (logarithmically spaced between 0.001 and 0.1), we found that by adding a minimal amount of signal (SNR = 0.01), the FCHN model achieved a remarkably precise reconstruction of the observed non-linear disparities in brain dynamics between the pain and rest conditions, including the characteristic pain-related "ghost attractor".
 (Spearman's $\rho$ = 0.42, p=0.003, {numref}`task-validity`B, right side).